 “But Russia Is Not So Bad” – Some People Say

-Thus, when I shared my findings with other Russians, including the idea of a culturally learned optimism and pessimism, I got mixed reactions.
-Some said that I was exaggerating.
-They said that this negativity was just isolated cases and the locals smile and laugh much more than they used to.
-However, most of them later admitted that while things did improve, Russians are still considered to be very serious compared to people from other countries in the world.
+Thus, when I share my findings with fellow Russians, including the theory of culturally learned pessimism, I often get mixed reactions.
+Some people say that I am exaggerating.
+They say that this negativity is just isolated cases, and locals smile and laugh much more than they used to.
+However, they later admitted that while things did improve, most Russians are still considered very serious compared to people from other countries in the world.

-Conversely, other people agreed that despite occasional smiles and laughter, most Russians are still quite grim, adding that you only need to go into a local tram stop or metro station to find how true this is.
-Moreover, I was told that people predominately feel happy in the big cities, like Saint Petersburg and Moscow.
-These people have a higher purchasing power and access to the same products and services we have in Europe and the USA.
-However, if you are to go to smaller cities or villages in Russia, you will find them full of grim and unhappy people.
+Conversely, other people agreed that despite occasional smiles and laughter, most Russians are still quite grim, adding that you only need to go into a local train or metro station to see how true this is.
+Moreover, I was told that people predominantly feel happy in big cities like Saint Petersburg and Moscow.
+There, people have higher purchasing power and access to the same products and services we have in Europe and the USA.
+However, if you go to smaller cities or villages in Russia, you will find them full of grim and unhappy people.

 A Story of a Model, Bouncer, & Gold Digger

-On the other hand, men required a certain cutthroat mentality to get access to the above-mentioned qualities women were demanding and started to become harsh, rude, and physically imposing.
-This is why I joke that models are often paired with these men who resemble bouncers.
+On the other hand, men have traditionally been the breadwinners and have tried to maximize their stereotypical qualities such as money, status, and power.
+They have adopted a cutthroat mentality to acquire these qualities, becoming harsh, rude, and physically imposing.
+This is why I often joke that models are often paired with bouncers in Russia.

 Stay happy and drink vodka!